 Ilium —— The ilium is the elephant ear-shaped, or fan-shaped, bone on the lateral side of each side of the pelvis.
 The crest or upper ridge of the ilium runs from the anterior superior iliac spine (ASIS - an important bony landmark for muscle attachment) on the front, to the posterior superior iliac spine (PSIS) on the back.

-Ischium —— The ischium is the posterior and inferior bony aspect of the pelvis.
+Ischium —— The ischium is the posterior and inferior bony aspect.

 Pubic bone —— The pubic bone is the anterior, inferior bony part of the pelvis.
 The pubic bone is also an important bony landmark for muscle attachment.

 These three bones are truly separate bones at birth, when they are separated by cartilage, but they become fused by the time we reach adulthood.

 Additionally, there are two more bones which connect the two sides:

 Sacrum —— The sacrum is a triangular-shaped bone that is actually considered to be composed of five fused vertebrae.
 It fits like a wedge between the two ilia.